Hebrew name

 A Hebrew name is a name of Hebrew origin.
 In a more narrow meaning, it is a name used by Jews only in a religious context and different from an individual's secular name for everyday use.

 Names with Hebrew origins, especially those from the Hebrew Bible, are commonly used by Jews and Christians.
 Many are also used by Muslims, particularly those names mentioned in the Qur'an (for example, Ibrahim is a common Arabic name from the Hebrew Avraham).
 A typical Hebrew name can have many different forms, having been adapted to the phonologies and orthographies of many different languages.

-A common Jewish practice worldwide is to give a Hebrew name to a child that is used in religious contexts throughout that person's lifetime.
+A common practice among the Jewish diaspora is to give a Hebrew name to a child that is used in religious contexts throughout that person's lifetime.